Providing Better Smiles to Calgary & nearby areas of Alberta

 The study which was published in the journal Chemical Communications found that a compound called trans-chalcone is capable of blocking the action of a key enzyme that permits bacteria to thrive in a person’s oral cavities.
 The blocking of the enzyme helps prevent biofilm from forming on the teeth.
 The compound is related to chemicals that are found in liquorice root.

 The team of researchers plan to expand their study to include other natural products while exploring different ways that they can be integrated into products for consumer use to help prevent plaque build-up and improve dental hygiene.

-If you live in the greater Calgary, Alberta are and would like to make an appointment for your dental exam, please contact Southcentre Dental Clinic at (403) 278-1415 to schedule your appointment with Dr. Steven Cload today!
+If you live in the greater Calgary, Alberta are and would like to make an appointment for your dental exam, please contact Southcentre Dental Clinic at (403) 278-1415 to schedule your appointment with Dr. Jennifer Silver today!